 - 1. Briefly explain each of Porter's Five Forces.
 Porter's Five Forces are the threats of potential new entrants, which increases competition in a market; bargaining power of buyers, which can depress prices; bargaining power of suppliers, which can increase cost or reduce selection; threat of substitute products, which can lure customers to other products; and rivalry among competitors, which can bring about price wars or divert companies from their main goals. - 2.
 What are the benefits and drawbacks of a first mover strategy?
 The benefits of a first mover strategy include capturing the greatest market share and developing long-term relationships with customers.
 Disadvantages include the possibility that companies that follow can learn from mistakes by first movers.
-Apple has been a first mover with its iPod products.

-3. What are the four components of the SWOT analysis?
+Virgin Galactic hopes to be a first mover in the commercial space travel industry. - 3.
+What are the four components of the SWOT analysis?
 What is a strategic window?
 SWOT analysis helps planners compare internal organizational strengths and weaknesses with external opportunities and threats.
 SWOT is an acronym for strengths, weaknesses, opportunities, and threats.
 A strategic window defines the limited periods when the key requirements of a market and a firm's particular competencies best fit together.